zksecurity/zkbugs/README.md

 ## Config

-Each bug contains a JSON configuration file like the following, that provides all the details we want to keep track of.
+Each bug contains a JSON configuration file, like the following, that provides all the details we want to keep track of.

 ```
 {